 On July 3, 2019, ManagementCo began issuing certificates of loan to the Stadium Authority under the Management Company Revolving Loan in accordance with Sections 5.2 and 5.3 of the Stadium Management Agreement.
 The Management Agreement engages ManagementCo for services rendered related to its operations on behalf of the Stadium Authority.
 The Management Company Revolving Loan may be used solely for the purpose of enabling the Stadium Authority to pay covered Stadium Authority operating expenses, as defined in the agreement, to the extent, and only to the extent, that funds are not otherwise available.
-During fiscal year 2019-20, certain operating expenses have come into question by the Stadium Authority and as such, were withheld from payment to ManagementCo.
-ManagementCo acted independently and triggered the loan provision in order to provide monies for the payment of operating expenses not paid to date by the Stadium Authority.
-As of March 31, 2020, the total amount drawn by ManagementCo is \$6,300,653, which is currently under litigation (see footnote 7b).
+During fiscal year 2019-20, certain operating expenses have come into question by the Stadium Authority and as such, were withheld from payment to ManagementCo until ManagementCo provided documentation to show the services were legally procured and complied with applicable laws (see footnote 3a).
+The Stadium Authority formally notified ManagementCo of the suspension in May 2019 and required documentation for release of available funds, however, ManagementCo acted independently and triggered the loan provision in order to provide monies for the payment of operating expenses not paid to date by the Stadium Authority.
+As of March 31, 2021 and 2020, the total amount drawn by ManagementCo is \$8.9 million and \$6.3 million, which is currently under litigation (see footnote 7b).
+The amount outstanding reported in the Management Company Revolving Loan by ManagementCo as of March 31, 2021 and 2020 is \$6.7 million and \$6.3 million, respectively.